Singular matrix errors

 Spectral simulations with implicit timestepping can require a large amount of memory to store the LHS matrices and their factorizations.
 The best way to minimize the required memory is to minimize the LHS matrix size by using as few variables as possible and to minimize the LHS matrix bandwidth (see the Performance Tips page).
-Beyond this, several of the Dedalus configuration options can be changed the minimize the simulation’s memory footprint, potentially at the cost of reduced performance (see the Configuring Dedalus page).
+The next step is to try using multistep timesteppers rather than Runge-Kutta timesteppers, since the latter require storing matrix factorizations for each internal stage.
+Beyond this, several of the Dedalus configuration options can be changed to minimize the simulation’s memory footprint, potentially at the cost of reduced performance (see the Configuring Dedalus page).

 Reducing memory consumption in Dedalus is an ongoing effort.
 Any assistance with memory profiling and contributions reducing the code’s memory footprint would be greatly appreciated!